pzawadzk/Behavioral-Cloning/README.md

 # Behavioral cloning

 This project implements a machine learning model for a self-driving car in the Udacity simulator.
 The model uses road images taken by three on-board cameras and predicts appropriate steering angle.
 The model is trained using the so-called  behavioural cloning approach.
-In behavioural cloning we create a set of behaviours that we want the model to reproduce and then train the model on them.
+In behavioural cloning we create a set of behaviours that we want the model to reproduce such as driving in the middle of
-The most important behaviour for a self-driving car is to keep the car in the center of the road.
-In addition to reproducing "good" behaviours the model should also be able to prevent "bad" behaviours such as as driving off.
+the road.
+In addition to reproducing "good" behaviours the model should also be able to recover from "bad behaviours" such driving on the shoulder.

 <img src="simulator.png" width="480" alt="Combined Image" />